A Threat of Shadows by J.A. Andrews

 A Threat of Shadows is J.A.
 Andrews’s debut fantasy novel.
-The second book in the Keeper Chronicles is due out in 2018.
+The second book in the Keeper Chronicles, A Pursuit of Shadows, is out now.
 Additionally, there is a short story available on Amazon called A Keeper’s Tale: The story of Tomkin and the Dragon.

 This review is spoiler free.

 Just to start, the title of this review on Amazon is “BLOWN AWAY!” because that’s truly how I feel after reading A Threat of Shadows.
 A friend of mine called me a tough critic, so 5 stars for Ms. Andrews is high praise.
 It is just that awesome people.

 A Threat of Shadows, is about a Keeper named Alaric who is on a desperate search for a cure to save his wife from dying.
 Alaric has forsaken his role as a Keeper and does some nasty things all to save her.
 He is ashamed of himself, yet resilient towards his purpose whatever the cost.